jhu-dvrk/dvrk-readthedocs/docs/pages/development/api/arms.rst

   * dVRK specific: ratio applied to both maximum velocity and acceleration used for joint trajectory generation.
-If a user overrides the ratio using either the velocity or acceleration specific ratio, this value in undefined.
+If a user overrides the ratio using either the velocity or acceleration specific ratio, this value is undefined.
 See ``trajectory_j/set_ratio``.

 * ``trajectory_j/ratio_a``

   * *cisst*: event write ``double``
   * *ROS*: publisher ``std_msgs/Float64``
-  * dVRK specific: atio applied to maximum acceleration used for joint trajectory generation.
+  * dVRK specific: ratio applied to maximum acceleration used for joint trajectory generation.
 See ``trajectory_j/set_ratio_a``.

 * ``trajectory_j/ratio_v``